Best Organic Cleansers for Sensitive Skin in 2026

 Research shows that 60 seconds of gentle cleansing effectively removes dirt, oil, and impurities without damaging the skin barrier.
 Here’s the technique:

 Wet your face with lukewarm water.
 Apply a dime-sized amount of cleanser (you need less than you think).
 Use gentle, circular motions with your fingertips—never scrub.
-Focus on areas where you have more oil production or wear makeup.
+Focus on areas with higher oil production or makeup wear.
 Rinse thoroughly for at least 20 seconds.

 That’s it.
 No fancy tools required, though I’ll allow a soft muslin cloth if you prefer that texture.